 If you drive through the cities of Yorba Linda, Corona, Norco, Lake Elsinore and others in and around Orange and Riverside Counties, you'll no doubt see people who keep their RVs and coaches in their driveways, special spaces and even backyards, but is this the best route to go?

 Even in warm climes like that in South California, keeping your RV or coach outdoors does present some challenges.
-First of all, rain, wind, heat, sun radiation and other natural elements are going to play havoc with the exterior of the vehicle.
+First of all, rain, wind, heat, sun radiation another natural elements are going to play havoc with the exterior of the vehicle.

 Second, critters love exploring new, warmer places, and you could find your RV or coach has become home to rats and mice who seemingly can squeeze through any micro-opening.
 Bird droppings, insect infestation and leaves and sap from trees can also wreak damage on the exterior (and interior) of your RV or coach.